 Nilufer has contributed the UK section in the Kluwer Law International best-selling publication entitled 'Corporate Acquisitions and Mergers'.

 Brad Gans is Chief Legal Officer for Europe, Middle East and Africa covering all businesses within the region.
+He is also the CBNA London Branch Manager.
 Previously Brad was Senior Deputy General Counsel for Citi’s Markets and Banking in EMEA.
 Prior to moving to London in 2000, Brad was the General Counsel for SSB’s New York investment banking and capital markets divisions.
 Brad has been with Citigroup since April 1993.

 Prior to joining Citigroup, Brad was an Associate in the General Practice Group at Sullivan & Cromwell in New York from September 1985 to April 1993.